 - What kind of night-life is available in Thailand?
 Outrageous and insane (Pattaya, Patong Beach, Patpong in Bangkok)

 - Where are the Thai Boxing stadiums?
 Bangkok, Patong Beach, Pattaya, Krabi, most big cities have them.
 Many smaller cities have them.

 - Do they have festivals in Thailand?
 Yes, many festivals – be sure to check out TourismThailand.org to see what’s coming.

 - Are the beaches clean?
-In Pattaya – generally, no. In Ko Lanta during off-season, no. Most other beaches I’ve been to around Thailand have relatively clean beaches.
+In Pattaya – generally, no. In Ko Lanta during the off-season, no. Most other beaches I’ve been to around Thailand have relatively clean beaches.
 However, there are few trash cans and Thais tend to just litter everywhere.